fffunction/sassaparilla/README.md

 ---

-## Sassaparilla high-school football rules
+## Sassaparilla markup guidelines

 At fffunction we write our css using the following rules.
 If you want to follow our lead, then the below should help.

 - No ID's for styling
 - Write in all lowercase and separate each word with a dash (.global-header)
 - Use 4space tab indenting.
 Indent as you go
-- Nest as little as possible to achieve the desired control
+- Nest as little as possible to achieve the desired control - keeps the compiled CSS filesize down
 - Leave comments you wish to compile to css in regular css style.
 All other comments, write in SCSS style
-- Use @extend and @mixin to keep code nice and dry.
+- Use @extend and @mixin to keep code nice and lean